OpenMachine-ai/tinyfive/README.md

 ### Latest status
 - TinyFive is still under construction, many things haven't been implemented and tested yet.
-- 37 of the 40 base instructions `RV32I` and all 8 instructions of the M-extension `RV32M`
+- 37 of the 40 base instructions `RV32I`, all instructions of the M-extension `RV32M`, and
-  are implemented, and many of them are tested.
-(The three missing instructions `fence`, `ebreak`, and `ecall` are not applicable here).
+  some of the F-extension `RV32F` are already implemented, and many of them are tested.
+  (The three missing instructions `fence`, `ebreak`, and `ecall` are not applicable here.)
-- Remaining work: improve testing, add extensions F and V, add RV64.
+- Remaining work: improve testing, add more extensions, add RV64.
 See TODOs in the code for more details.

 ### Comparison